COVID-19 Pandemic Information & FAQ

 - Installed hand sanitizer stations throughout the center

-- Provides Covid-19 training and daily temperature screening for all employees
+- Provides Covid-19 training and daily temperature screening for all employees and visitors

 - Increased signage outlining advisable precautions (e.g. handwashing)